Share this article

 Why are dogs so happy?

 Dogs experience a spectrum of emotions, including joy (according to Psychology Today and pet parents the world over!).
 Our canine companions have a strong attachment to the humans they live with due to pack mentality and an association with positive experiences.
-Dogs are often full of energy and playful, which can also make them seem extra joyful.
+Dogs who are also full of energy and playful can seem even more joyful.

-Depending on the dog breed, certain pups (like Terriers) will seem more joyful than others due to their high energy levels, but that’s not to say slower dogs aren’t just as happy.
+Depending on the dog breed, certain pups (like Terriers) will seem more joyful than others due to their high energy levels, but that’s not to say slower dogs aren’t just as happy to see you.

 Why do dogs get so excited when you come home?